Richard Parncutt

-Richard Parncutt (born 24 October 1957 in Melbourne) is an Australian-born academic.
+Richard Parncutt (born 24 October 1957) is an Australian academic.
 He has been professor of systematic musicology at Karl Franzens University Graz in Austria since 1998.

 Education

 Parncutt studied music and physics at the University of Melbourne, and physics at the University of New England, Australia.
-In 1987, he was awarded a PhD from the University of New England.
-He was a guest researcher under Ernst Terhardt (Munich), Johan Sundberg (Stockholm), Annabel Cohen (Halifax, Canada), Al Bregman (Montreal), Helga de la Motte-Haber (Berlin) and John Sloboda (Keele, England).
+In 1987 he was awarded a PhD from the University of New England.
 From 1996 to 1998 he held a position as a lecturer in psychology at Keele University, UK.

 Research

-Parncutt's research addresses the perception of musical structure (pitch, consonance, harmony, tonality, tension, rhythm, meter, accent), the psychology of music performance (especially piano performance), and the psychological origins of tonality.
+Parncutt's research addresses the perception of musical structure (pitch, consonance, harmony, tonality, tension, rhythm, metre, accent), the psychology of music performance (especially piano performance), and the psychological origins of tonality.
+He has been publishing research since 1984.
+He proposed the "psychoacoustic model of harmony" in 1989.